 Taxis are convenient; Yandex Go is the recommended ride-sharing app for fair pricing.

-For a true cultural immersion, mix walking with public transport and occasional taxi rides.
-Always verify fares for taxis before starting your journey, unless using a lift-hailing app.
+For a true cultural immersion, mix walking with public transport and occasional rides in a taxi.
+Always verify costs for taxis before starting your journey, unless using a ride-hailing app.
 Local transport in Samarkand, while not always modern, offers an authentic glimpse into daily life.

-Enjoy the diverse ways to move through this old city, soaking in its sights and sounds at every turn.
+Enjoy the diverse ways to move through this ancient city, soaking in its sights and sounds at every turn.